iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 In this section, we measure, and compare different forms listed above.
 We show that the Nesterov's 2.2.7 accelerated gradient is the same form as the accelerated gradient PPM strongly convex form.
 We show that the Generic triangle form is the same as the generic PPM form.
+These knowledge assists us with connecting the parameters $\eta_i, \tilde \eta_i$ into existing proofs in literatures.

 #### **Lemma 2.1 | Accelerated Gradient Generic Form**
 > Suppose that $h = f + g$ where $g \equiv 0$.